DaniAkash/social-media-capstone/README.md

   - Once it is created redirect user to `/profile` page

 - In the `/profile` page

   - We'll add user's personal feed with their own posts

+- In the `profile/[userHandle]` page
+  - We will display the posts of the target user

 # After setting up follow relation